Atlas Logo

 additive

 This command makes it so that subsequent c compute commands are done in additive mode.
-Additive mode means that if two triangle coincide, they both draw, and add together the results.
+Additive mode means that if two triangles coincide, they both draw, and add together the results.

-These arithmetic commands take two arguments and do one of add, subtract, multiply, divide or exponentiate them, respectively.
-The argument on the top of the stack is the subtractend, denominator, or exponent, while the tensor below is the minuend, numerator, or base.
+These arithmetic commands take one or two arguments and do one of add, subtract, multiply, divide, modulus, exponentiate, sin, cosine, floor, ceiling, logarithm, compare greater than, or compare equals them, respectively.
+The comparison operators produce 1.0 for yes and 0.0 for no. The argument on the top of the stack is the subtrahend, denominator, or exponent, while the tensor below is the minuend, numerator, or base.
 These operations are done on the CPU and therefore should only be done on small tensors.
 Large tensor computation should be done with the c (compute) command.
 For example:

 [1 2 3];[0.5 4 0.1];*;print;quit;